 - Go to the gym and start working out!

 Basically, anything you could do to improve upon yourself.

-Did you remember what I wrote before?
-The question is “When did you last leveled yourself up?”
+Do you remember what I wrote before?
+The question is, “When did you last leveled yourself up?”

-So if you want to succeed and reap the benefits of quitting games, the spare time that you will have should be spent on improving upon yourself.
+So if you want to succeed and reap the benefits of quitting games, you should spend the spare time that you will have on improving upon yourself.